-For PepsiCo, sustainable agriculture practices are critical to the continued growth of our business, food safety, and crop resilience for continued and localized supply.
-From the oranges used for our Tropicana orange juice to the oats for our Quaker products to the potatoes for our Lay’s chips, our success depends on the success of the global network of farms and farmers.
+Given the scale and reach of our agricultural sourcing, PepsiCo can be an influential voice in global agriculture.
+For PepsiCo, sourcing our agricultural ingredients responsibly and sustainably is important for the continued growth of our business, to help ensure food safety, and support crop resilience for continued and localized supply.
+We rely on farmers around the world to provide the oranges used for our Tropicana orange juice, the oats for our Quaker products and the potatoes for our Lay’s chips, as well as dozens of other ingredients for our products.

-As a corporation that has a global reach but operates locally in the communities where we do business, we provide relevant expertise to help advance the ways in which farming is carried out around the world.
+As well as engaging farmers through our sourcing, we provide relevant expertise to help advance the ways in which farming is carried out around the world.
 This benefits individual farmers and the communities that rely on them, while helping protect our license to operate.

 PepsiCo sources dozens of agricultural ingredients from farmers around the world for our products, both directly and indirectly.